SpadeKKK/project_lab-ss2020/README.md

 In this submodule, we develope a siamese convolutional network

 ### Knn similarity search
-Here, we performe peptide identification using the Knnn similarity search
+Here, we perform peptide identification using the Knnn similarity search

 ### TaxIt/X!Tandem
 We use an existing search engine software and we compare the results with ours.